Convenience store: Costa Rica

 In Costa Rica, family-owned and operated convenience stores called pulperías have been common since the 1900s, and there are many of those stores in every neighbourhood.

-In the 2010s, modern convenience stores were introduced, mainly by the AMPM company.
-Competitors launched brands such as Musmanni Mini Super (a chain of bakery stores promoted to convenience stores), Vindi (operated by AutoMercado supermarket company) and Fresh Market (operated by AMPM in a format appealing to prosperous neighborhoods).
+In the 2010s, modern convenience stores were introduced, mainly by the U.S.-based ampm company.
+Competitors launched brands such as Musmanni Mini Super (a chain of bakery stores promoted to convenience stores), Vindi (operated by AutoMercado supermarket company) and Fresh Market (operated by ampm in a format appealing to prosperous neighborhoods).